tioniq/disposiq/README.md

 Are **you lazy** about cleaning up resources?
 Does **your code look messy**, and do you want to make it cleaner and easier to read?
 Are you **tired of writing the same code** for cleaning up resources over and over again?
-Have you **wanted to use the Disposable pattern** in your project, but you don't know how to start?
+Have you **wanted to use the Dispose pattern** in your project, but you don't know how to start?
 Then this library is for you!

 ## Stop talking, show me the code!